ssharoff/cognates/README.md

 ```
 ./align-spaces.sh en it 300-fasttext.dat
 ```
-The output is in the format of trec_eval ([http://trec.nist.gov/trec_eval/]), which makes it easy to run various evaluation metrics (note that their success@1 corresponds to precision@1 in the lexicon building community).
+The output is in the format of [trec_eval](http://trec.nist.gov/trec_eval/), which makes it easy to run various evaluation metrics (note that their success@1 corresponds to precision@1 in the lexicon building community).

 For cognate detection you need a word list for the source language.
 As a simple approximation a word list can be taken from the existing vectors:
 ```